-The Company's Board of Directors have all the authorities and powers that enable it manage the Company.
+The Company's Board of Directors have all powers and authorities that enable it to manage the Company.
 The Board of Directors delegated some authorities to the Company's Executive Management headed by the Chief Executive Officer (CEO) in line with the assigned responsibilities.
-The Company is organized in tow key sectors namely Investment and Operations.
-The number of the staff was 28 as at 31 December 2022.
+The Company is organized in two key sectors namely Investment and Operations.
+The number of employees was 25 as at 31 December 2023.